dimagoltsman/ha-custom-component-ituran/README.md

 usage:

-firs, download the files and put them in the right directories like in this repo.
+first, download the files and put them in the right directories like in this repo.

 in your configuration.yaml, add: